 ELIZABETH COLLEGE RESIDENCY

-Historically speaking, portraiture of individuals in uniforms has a long-standing tradition, which goes back for centuries.
+Historically speaking, portraiture of individuals in uniforms has a long-standing tradition which goes back for centuries.
 From the 17th century it became popular for soldiers with a commission to have their portrait painted.
-In part, this practice was developed into a sense of pride and identity for the individual, the regiment and the dynasty of their family.
+In part, this practice was developed into a sense of pride and identity for the individual, the regiment and the dynasty of their famil

 This practice continued until the development of the camera.
 With the advent of photography it soon became popular to have your military portrait taken with a camera rather than a painting.
-This first became prevalent with the Crimean and the Boer war, and by the First World War it was common practice for every soldier to have a portrait made before they went to war.
+This first became prevalent with the Crimean and the Boer Wars, and by the First World War it was common practice for everyone to have a military portrait.

 I have a genuine interest in capturing our world through the lens and telling a story with photography.
-The story of the CCF is a story of positivity and development of skills and including a historical responsibility.
-The portraits will tell the story of the contemporary CCF, and in time they will become part of the history of Elizabeth College.
+The story of the CCF is a story of positivity and development of skills and including an historical responsibility.
+The portraits will tell the story of the contemporary CCF which, in time, will become an antiquity of the military portraiture of the past.